 Practicum/Intern Students

-NJCU Counseling Center - Clinical Training Program
+NJCU Clinical Training Program

-The Counseling Center provides a variety of services and resources, which promote the enhancing of mental, emotional, psychological, and developmental well-being of students in the attainment of achieving goals.
-The services offered are short-term individual counseling, couples counseling, workshops, support groups, Let’s Talk, crisis resources, consultations, and referrals.
+NJCU Counseling Center - Clinical Training ProgramThe Counseling Center provides a variety of services and resources, which promote the enhancement of mental, emotional, psychological, and developmental well-being of students at NJCU.
+The services offered are short-term individual counseling, couples counseling, workshops, support groups, Let’s Talk, crisis intervention and resources, and case management/referrals.

 Individual Counseling